plotly/IPython-plotly/CONTRIBUTING.md

 ## Step 3: Initialize a notebook directory

-At this point you can manually create a notebook directory with a `config.json` or run the following make target to do that for you:
+At this point you can manually create a notebook directory containing a `config.json` file or run the following make target to do that for you:
 ```
 make init nb=<notebook-id>
 ```